Inference-time Stochastic Ranking with Risk Control: Methodology

 However, the computation can be inhibitive if brute-force grid search is performed to test all possible values of $\bm{\lambda}$ from a predefined grid with $M$ values for each $\lambda_k$.
-This requires computing $\hat{R}^+(\bm{\lambda})$ for $M^K$ times, each of which includes computing the risk $R_{util}$ on the calibration set.
-In this work, we overcome this issue by limiting the search space of $\bm{\lambda}$ with a heuristic, where we simply let each position use the same threshold $\lambda$, which empirically performs well.
+This requires computing $R_{util}(\bm{\lambda}$ on the calibration set and the UCB $\hat{R}^+(\bm{\lambda},\delta)$ for $M^K$ times.
+In this work, we overcome this issue by limiting the search space of $\bm{\lambda}$.
+Intuitively, the threshold of a lower position (e.g., $k+1$) should not be greater than that of a higher position (e.g., $k$), i.e., $\lambda_{k} \ge \lambda_{k+1}$, because the impact of ranking an item with low relevance at position $k+1$ is smaller than that at position $k$ with NDCG@K as the metric.
+We simply use a scaling factor $\zeta \in (0,1]$ to control the position-wise decrease as $\lambda_{k+1} = \zeta \lambda_{k}$.
+Thus, with this limited search space, we can solve Eq.~\eqref{eq:optimize_thres} by simply selecting the $\bm{\lambda} \in \hat{\Lambda}$ with $\lambda_1$ leading to minimal risk $R'(\bm{\lambda})$.
+This limited search space allows highly efficient distribution-free risk control to select thresolds for the GPL ranking model.
+Moreover, this design with a single threshold parameter $\lambda_1$ also makes it possible to satisfy the assumed nesting property for the UCB based testing.
+In Section~\ref{subsubsec:scaling_factor}, we show empirical analysis on the scaling factor $\zeta$.